 Read on to learn more about Part A coverage for ER visits, including what may or may not be covered, and other coverage options you may have.

-If you’re treated and released from the emergency department without being admitted to the hospital for care, chances are Medicare Part A won’t cover your ER visit.
+If you’re treated and released from the emergency department without being admitted to the hospital as an inpatient, chances are Medicare Part A won’t cover your ER visit.

-Even if you stay in the ER overnight, Medicare Part A considers you an outpatient unless a doctor writes an order admitting you to the hospital as an inpatient for treatment.
+Even if you stay in the ER overnight, Medicare Part A considers you an outpatient unless a doctor writes an order admitting you to the hospital as for treatment.

 Most of the time, you have to be admitted as an inpatient for two consecutive midnights for Medicare Part A to cover your visit.